OOF: Finite Element Analysis of Microstructures

 than the window).

-Next, drawHandler calls Canvas::setTransform()
+Next, drawHandler calls Canvas::setTransform(), which

 computes the matrix that converts from user coordinates to bitmap